In this article, you will learn to prevent burnout by understanding the psychology of exhaustion and what steps take us toward healthy balance.

 The work of psychologist Herbert Freudenberger who examined burnout in the 1970s is particularly illuminating.
 Freudenberger defined burnout as “the extinction of motivation or incentive, especially where one’s devotion to a cause or relationship fails to produce the desired results.”

 Below are the first three steps he identified that can cause one to experience burnout.
-What I noticed when I read his work is that we are all wired to get onto the burnout path.
+When I read his work, I noticed that we are all wired to get onto the burnout path.
 Let me explain:

 1. The compulsion to prove oneself

 From a very early age, our nervous system knows that survival equals connection and connection requires attention.
 As children, we seek attention and with it, likeability, approval and love.
 This does not fade away once we become adults.
-You may well know individuals whose actions are priomarily driven by the need to be liked and approved of, which can prove deeply problematic.
-You may recognise this trend in yourself.
+You may well know individuals whose actions are primarily driven by the need to be liked and approved of, which can prove problematic at work and in all kinds of interactions, including in teams.
+You may recognize this trend in yourself.

 2. Working “harder”